Why Miscarriages Happen

 - Have suffered serious stress or injury and although even a hard blow to the stomach is survivable, it can cause placental abruption and loss of baby.
 Injuries to other parts of the body may cause other problems affecting the baby’s survival.

 - Have hormone problems within her reproductive system like Luteal Phase Defect – hormone imbalance with menstrual phases out of kilter.
-PCOS may also contribute to miscarriage.
+PCOS and Estrogen dominance may also contribute to miscarriage.

 - Have gluten intolerance (blood test diagnosis) which has very specific symptoms which a GP and nutritionist can control with diet when diagnosed (Coeliac Disease)